jjatria/cpran-www/docs/plugins/testsimple/index.md

 #### skip: number, why$
 {: #skip }

+{% highlight praat %}
 @skip: 2, "show test skipping"
 @ok: 0, "counted as passing"
 @ok: 0, "also counted as passing"
 @ok: 0, "not counted as passing!"

-    @skip: undefined, "start a SKIP block"
-    for i to randomInteger(5, 10)
+@skip: undefined, "start a SKIP block" for i to randomInteger(5, 10)
   @ok: 0, "counted as passing"
 endfor
 @end_skip()
 @ok: 0, "not counted as passing!"
+{% endhighlight %}

 A test can be skipped if the test suite decides it does not make sense to run it.
 A skipped test will be marked as passing regardless of their output, and the